peruvianidol/mikeaparicio.com/src/posts/2021-04-05-extreme-makeover-homepage-edition.md

   </figcaption>
 </figure>

 In total, I reduced the number of requests from 52 to 6 and the total size from ~10MB to 165k, and a large chunk of that are the two weights of EB Garamond.
+The page's time to interactive went from 27 seconds to 0.8 seconds.
 Not bad!

 <figure>
   {% image "/images/mr-requests-after.png", "8 Requests, 165k" %}